 Generally bees take care of themselves, but …

-Educate yourself and be aware of the effects of the treatments you will use like pesticides to your honey bees.
-Some beekeepers have a more natural way of keeping bees, honoring the theory of “survival of the fittest”.
+Educate yourself and be aware of the effects of treatments you may use such as pesticides or fungicides.
+Some beekeepers have a more natural way of keeping bees, honoring the theory of “survival of the fittest.”
 Others help their bees along with natural or organic solutions.
 Reading the archives of the Extractor newsletter, you will find a wealth of topics and solutions for various pests & diseases.

 A beekeeper should be knowledgeable of the following diseases and pests: